Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Respect for the Aged Day (the third Monday in September) Everyone

-Family Day (the third Sunday in November) 1 child (middle school and below) can be accompanied by up to 2 adults free-of-charge
+Family Day (the third Sunday in November) Adults accompanying children (middle school and below).
+(Up to 2 adults are eligible for free entry per family)

-Why is it so dark in the exhibition hall?
+Why is it so dark in the Cultural Exchange Exhibition Hall?

-The lighting in the exhibition hall, which is usually set at an average of 150 lux, is designed such that our exhibits can be preserved as best as possible while on display.
-As they are quite fragile, they can only withstand direct light for a limited period of time.
+The lighting in the exhibition hall, set at an average of 150 lux, is designed to preserve our artifacts as best as possible while on display.
+As these cultural properties are quite fragile, it is necessary to limit the amount of light each item on display is exposed to, by the material and property of each work.

 Why is there no fixed viewing route in the exhibition hall?